Social Links vs. Language Barriers: Decoding the Global Spread of Streaming Content: Methods

 \subsection{Best fit model distributions of life time-series of contents}

 To model the event's lifetime distribution, we commonly use power law and exponential distributions when it is highly skewed.
 For example, the exponential distribution is a suitable model for the decay of radioactive materials~\cite{istratov1999exponential}, whereas power law decay is an appropriate model for the aftershocks of earthquakes~\cite{narteau2005onset}.
 Such distributions are characterized by heavy tails, which makes it challenging to fit a suitable distribution from empirical data~\cite{clauset2009power}.
+The primary motivation for estimating these distributions is that, while they frequently have a similar visual appearance, understanding the precise distribution enables us to predict the mechanism governing popularity.
+For example, the power law indicates that popularity is decided by rewards like positive associations, whereas the lognormal arises from the process of repeatedly multiplying separate random distributions~\cite{mitzenmacher2004brief}.
 Therefore, to find the best-fit model distribution for the survival time of items in the trending chart, we choose five models that are frequently used to fit the skewed distributions and fit the empirical data using the maximum likelihood estimation as follows~\cite{alstott2014powerlaw}: \begin{itemize} \item{Power law

 } \item{Power law with an exponential cut-off

 } \item{Exponential

 } \item{Stretched exponential